-In order for a document to meet the filing deadlines prescribed by OMC Chapter 8.22.090, documents must be received by the Rent Adjustment Program offices no later than 5 PM on the date the document is due.
-A postmark is not sufficient to meet the requirements of OMC Chapter 8.22.090.
-Additional Regulations regarding electronic and facsimile filing will be developed when these filing methods become available at the Rent Adjustment Program.
+- 1. In order for a document to meet the filing deadlines prescribed by OMC Chapter 8.22.090, documents must be received by the Rent Adjustment Program offices no later than 5 PM on the date the document is due.
+A postmark is not sufficient to meet the requirements of OMC Chapter 8.22.090. ' - 2.
+Electronically filed documents must be received by the Rent Adjustment Program no later than 11:59 PM on the date the document is due.